wsec/basaam0.github.io/_posts/2018-02-20-server-fix.md

 tags: [node, question, analysis]
 ---

 Find OR fix a vulnerability in the *Let's Talk!* server.
-Be ready to present your findings on March 13.
+Be ready to present your findings on April 3rd (after Spring Break).

 The instructions and source code are available on [Github](https://github.com/twlinux/lets-talk).